How to Plan a Trip to Great Smoky Mountains National Park: Build the Perfect Itinerary

 Newfound Gap Road

-This road runs North/South from NC to TN, it is the main road for most visitors to the park and will give you a great overview of the park.
 Make sure you stop for a walk through the recreated Appalachian Homestead at the Oconaluftee Visitors Center near Cherokee, NC.
-This is also a great place to see the parks Elk, who often come to the large fields outside the visitors center.
+This is also a great place to see the park’s elk, who often come to the large fields outside the visitors center.
 Continue north as you drive along the river, stopping at some of the many viewpoints as you gain in elevation.
-Near the highest point of the park there is a great viewpoint where you can stop for a view of the park.
-Hang a left right before this parking lot to drive up to Clingman’s Dome.
-Clingman’s Dome is the highest point in the park, accessible in the summer by a short 1 mile hike that takes you to a unique lookout tower.
-Winter travelers will have to park at the end of the road and walk the 7 miles each way to reach Clingman’s.
+Near the highest point of the park, there is a great viewpoint where you can stop for a view of the park.

-Another great way to explore Cades Cove is by bicycle which can be rented at the Cades Cove Campground, you can bike the loop any day but on Wednesdays and Saturday mornings it is closed to vehicle traffic.
-You also won’t want to miss the Cades Cove Nature trail or the 5 mile hike to Abrams Falls
+Another great way to explore Cades Cove is by bicycle.
+You can rent bikes at the Cades Cove Campground to ride the loop any day, but on Wednesdays and Saturday mornings, it is closed to vehicle traffic and ideal for biking.
+You also won’t want to miss the Cades Cove Nature Trail or the 5-mile hike to Abrams Fallsin this area.

 Bryson City/Deep Creek